nibzard/poachers/ADMIN.md

 4. New limit applies to future joins/poaches
 5. Existing teams are not automatically resized

+### Controlling poaching during gameplay
+1. Go to admin panel
+2. Look at "Poaching Status" section
+3. Click the toggle button to enable/disable
+4. Green button (✓ Enabled) = Poaching is active
+5. Red button (✗ Disabled) = Poaching is blocked
+6. Use cases:
+   - Disable during team formation phase
+   - Enable for competitive poaching rounds
+   - Disable at end of game to lock teams

 ### Managing problematic players/teams
 1. Go to admin panel
 2. Find the player/team in the table